Required Reading: A Perfectly Kept House Is the Sign of a Misspent Life by

 Above: A detail from Carter's own office, photographed by The Selby.

-Mary Randolph Carter's desk, A Perfectly Kept House is the Sign of a Misspent Life
+Required Reading A Perfectly Kept House Is the Sign of a Misspent Life portrait 6

 Above: Mary Randolph Carter's own work space at Ralph Lauren.
 "I love to see and enjoy the things I have, so my life is an open book," she says.